Skip to article frontmatterSkip to article content

 p=[xy]=[12],\myvec{p} = \left[\begin{array}{ccc} x \\ y \end{array}\right] =\left[\begin{array}{ccc} 1 \\ 2 \end{array}\right],

-we can do so with
+we can do so programmatically with the following piece of code.

 p = np.array([1.0, 2.0])